Frequently asked questions

 At a glance, these metrics show the results your organization is achieving with the program and assist in monitoring to ensure results are sustained over the long term.

-Does the AMA MAP BP Dashboard integrate with the electronic health records (EHR)?
+Does the AMA MAP Hypertension Dashboard integrate with the electronic health records (EHR)?

-The AMA MAP BP Dashboard is populated using your organization's EHR data.
+The AMA MAP Hypertension Dashboard is populated using your organization's EHR data.
 The dashboard is cloud-based and you can embed a weblink in your EHR for one-click viewing of the dashboard.

-How do I know that our AMA MAP BP Dashboard data is secure with you?
+How do I know that our AMA MAP Hypertension Dashboard data is secure with you?